HenryRoutson/Computer-science/Computer science.md

 	string.isalnum() # is alpha numeric
-	string.upper() # changes all letters in string to upper case string.lower() # changes all letters in string to lower case
+	string.upper() # changes all letters in string to upper case string.lower() # changes all letters in string to lower case string.split() # Splits up into list based on string, leave as default to split words string.strip() # default is " ", removes this string at start and end of another

 tuple
 	# ordered, immutable